-As a Miami property damage insurance attorney, I have assisted hundreds of people involved in insurance claims disputes both as an insurance adjuster and an attorney representing policyholders.
-Insurance bad faith claims provide a valuable remedy for an insured whose insurance company fails to properly adjust and pay his or her claim.
+Insurance bad faith cause of action provide a valuable remedy for an insured whose insurance company fails to properly adjust and pay his or her claim.
 This blog provides an overview of some important information that an insured should know about insurance bad faith claims.

-A distinction that policyholders should be aware of is the difference between first party and third party bad faith claims.
+A distinction that policyholders should be aware of is the difference between first party and third party bad faith claims in Florida.
 A first party claim involves the insurance company of the named policyholder.
 When policyholders file claims with their own insurance company, the insurer has a responsibility to settle the claim within a reasonable time period for the reasonable value of the claim.

 By contrast, a third party insurance claim involves a claim against someone else’s insurance coverage.
-When you are involved in an auto accident where the other party is at-fault, the insurance company for that party is obligated to pay your claim as a third party claim.
-A third party insurance claim involves a liability carrier’s duty to defend against a lawsuit or claim.
-Third party insurance coverage also involves the duty to indemnity policyholders, which means a legal obligation to pay a judgment or settlement against the policyholder.
-If the conduct or incident is covered by the policy, the insurer of the at-fault party is obligated to cover the cost of any damage award up to policy limits.
+For example, if you are involved in an auto accident where the other party is at-fault, the insurance company for the at-fault party is obligated to indemnify its insured up to the policy limits by paying your claim, if liability and damages exist.
+A third party insurance claim also involves a liability carrier’s duty to defend its insured against a lawsuit or claim.
+Bad faith handling of a third party claim can open up the insurance company to bad faith liability.

 Despite the prominent role of insurance, there is no federal insurance bad faith law that would dictate what constitutes an insurance company’s duty of good faith and fair dealing toward its insured.
 The insurance industry wields so much financial influence that it has enormous ability to lobby Congress to prevent federal legislation that would protect policyholders from bad faith conduct.